Stochastic wave equation with additive fractional noise: solvability and global H\"older continuity: Sufficient and necessary conditions

-Denote by $\HH$ the Hilbert space obtained by completing the Schwartz space $\cS(\RR_+,\RR)$ with respect to the inner product in spatial Fourier mode as follows:
+The Hilbert space $\HH$ is defined as the completion of the Schwartz space $\cS(\RR_+,\RR)$ concerning the inner product in spatial Fourier mode, as expressed below:

 where $C_H=\frac{\Gamma(2H+1)\sin(\pi H)}{2\pi}$.
-Now we give the stochastic integration with respect to $W$.
-We start by integrating the elementary process. \begin{Def} For $t\geq 0$, an elementary process $g$ is $\cF_t$-adapted random process given by the following form:
+Proceeding, we give the stochastic integration with respect to $W$, commencing with the integration of elementary processes. \begin{Def} For $t\geq 0$, an elementary process $g$ is $\cF_t$-adapted random process given by the following form:

 where $n$ and $m$ are positive and finite integers, $0\le a_1< b_1 < \cdots<a_n< b_n<+\infty$, $c_j<d_j$ and $X_{i,j}$ are $\mathcal{F}_{a_i}$-measurable random variables for $i=1,\cdots,n, j=1, \cdots, m$.
 The stochastic integral of such a process $g$ with respect to $W$ is defined as